 Facilities include two American barns, a 40m X 60m floodlit arena, riverside and woodland farm trails, individual tack rooms, security gates and large turnout paddocks.

-We are ten minutes from the sea and the stunning Copper Coast on the main Rosslare to Cork route and are convenient for mountains and coastline, character pubs, restaurants, castles, historic houses and gardens as well as horse racing, music and theatre.
+Located ten minutes from the sea and the stunning Copper Coast on the main Rosslare to Cork route, we are convenient for mountains and coastline, character pubs, restaurants, castles, historic houses and gardens as well as horse racing, music and theatre.

-We also provide self catering accommodation at The Thatch Cottage in the beautiful village of Annestown, which is situated along the Copper Coast.
+We provide self catering accommodation at The Thatch Cottage in the beautiful village of Annestown, which is situated along the Copper Coast.
 The cottage is nestled in the Anne Valley and it overlooks the sea and Annestown Beach.
 A network of cliffside paths stretches between the beach and the neighbouring villages.
-This stunning part of the Copper Coast is an artist's haven.
+This stunning part of the Copper Coast is an artist's haven, and guests have full access to the art studio at Cullenagh.

 For further information, please contact Evie by phone at 051 384121 or by email at email@example.com or through our Cullenagh Stables & Farm Facebook page.